Blog

 Professionals talking at table

-As an educator, you make a significant impact on the lives of the students you teach, helping them establish foundational knowledge and skills.
+As an educator, you make a significant difference in the lives of the students you teach, helping them establish the foundational knowledge and skills they’ll need to be successful.
+If you’re curious about opportunities to increase your impact, you might consider pursuing a role as school principal.

 Why Become a Principal?

-Before we jump into principal requirements in Texas, let's first look at what the role of a principal encompasses.
+Before we jump into principal requirements in Texas, let's first examine what the role of a principal encompasses.

-Being a principal is one of the highest leadership roles you can hold within the field of K-12 education, second only to becoming a superintendent.
+Becoming a school principal is one of the highest leadership milestones you can accomplish within the field of K-12 education, second only to becoming a superintendent.

-A principal is responsible for the overall performance of the school, managing the operations, and supervising the teachers, students, and administrative staff.
-According to Teacher Certification Degrees, a principal's job functions typically include:
+A principal is responsible for the overall performance of their school, managing the operations, and supervising the teachers, students, and administrative staff.
+Typical principal job duties include:

-• Enforcing disciplinary rules to ensure a safe learning environment.
+• Counseling and disciplining students to ensure a safe learning environment

 To earn a Principal certificate in Texas, you must meet the following five requirements:

-1. You have a master's degree from an accredited university.
+1. A master's degree from an accredited university.

-3. You have at least two years of creditable teaching experience in the classroom.
+3. At least two years of creditable teaching experience in the classroom.

-4. You have completed an approved principal educator preparation program.
+4. Completion of an approved principal educator preparation program.
 View the approved Educator Preparation Programs.

-5. You have passed the Principal as Instructional Leader exam and the Performance Assessment for School Leaders.
+5. A passing score on the Principal as Instructional Leader exam and the Performance Assessment for School Leaders.
 Learn more about the exams.

 Master's Degree